MalazTamim/Istishara/README.md

 # Istishara

-An app that connwcts clients and experts
+An app that connects clients and experts

 ## Getting Started